 Mike O'Shaughnessy - Director of Operations

-Mike coordinates all activity at the Mission, including the meal sites, kitchen and our mobile shower unit.
-He is also responsible for our Men's Fresh Start Program.
+Mike coordinates all activity at the Mission, including the meal sites, kitchen, Overnight Shelter and Dayroom.
+He is involved in the creations of Kitsap County's first managed tent encampment.

 Meet Our Staff